islamelnabarawy/sc2gym/README.md

 - 'SC2CollectMineralShards-v0': The observation is a `[1, 64, 64]` numpy
 array that represents the `obs.observation['screen'][_PLAYER_RELATIVE]` plane from the `pysc2` observation.
-The action is a number between 0 and 4095 (64x64).
+The action is a number between 0 and 4095 (64x64-1), which is a 1-d representation of the screen coordinates to move the marines towards.
 The environment pre-selects both marines at the start of each episode.
 - 'SC2CollectMineralShards-v1': The observation is a `[1, 64, 64]` numpy
 array that represents the `obs.observation['screen'][_PLAYER_RELATIVE]` plane from the `pysc2` observation.
-The action is an array of two numbers, each between 0 and 63.
+The action is an array of two numbers, each between 0 and 63, representing the screen coordinates to move the marines towards.
 The environment pre-selects the marine at the start of each episode.
 - 'SC2CollectMineralShards-v2': The observation is a `[2, 64, 64]` numpy
 array that represents the `obs.observation['screen'][_PLAYER_RELATIVE]` and the `obs.observation['screen'][_SELECTED]` planes from the `pysc2` observation.
 The action is an array of three numbers.
-The first number represents which control group to move, and the remaining two numbers represent the screen coordinates to move to, each between 0 and 63.
+The first number is between 0 and 2, representing which control group to move.
+The remaining two numbers are integers between 0 and 63, representing the screen coordinates to move the marines in this control group towards.
-The environment automatically creates the following control groups.
+The environment automatically creates the following control groups at the start of each episode.
 __Each episode starts with control group 3 pre-selected.__
     * Group 1 [index 0]: Both marines
     * Group 2 [index 1]: Marine 1